n7mobile/concourse-bitbucket-pr/README.md

 Generally, `git clone && git checkout 757c47d4` performed in [libgit2](https://libgit2.org).

-Version object passed by Concourse is stored as `.concourse.version.json` and avaialable to use by following steps.
+Version object passed by Concourse is stored as `.concourse.version.json` and available to use by following steps.

 ### `out`: Set build status